 Problem

-When multiple independent teams (e.g., Frontend, Backend, DevOps, and Product) contribute to a single documentation repository, organizational friction often occurs.
-Teams may accidentally overwrite global navigation settings, create conflicting styling paradigms, or break links across domain boundaries during concurrent updates.
+When multiple independent teams (e.g., Frontend, Backend, DevOps, and Product) contribute to a single documentation repository, organisational friction occurs.
+Teams may overwrite global navigation settings, create conflicting styling paradigms, or break links across boundaries during concurrent updates.

 Why it matters

-Friction in the authoring experience leads to “documentation silos,” where teams create independent, isolated wikis to avoid the complexity of a shared repository.
-This destroys the unified user experience of a single documentation portal and makes it significantly harder for users to find comprehensive information about the entire system.
+Friction in the authoring experience leads to “documentation silos”.
+Teams create isolated wikis to avoid the complexity of a shared repository.
+This destroys the unified user experience of a single portal and makes it significantly harder for users to find comprehensive information.

 Approach

-Leverage docmd’s decentralized Navigation Resolution system.
-This allows individual teams to have full autonomy over their specific domains using local navigation.json files, while a central team governs the global Menubar and visual design system.
+Use docmd’s decentralised Navigation Resolution system.
+This allows individual teams to have full autonomy over their specific domains using local navigation.json files.
+A central team governs the global Menubar and visual design system.

 Implementation